Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Attitude Representations and Kinematics

 \subsection{Conventional Aerospace Framework}

-Euler's theorem states that any arbitrary 3-axis rotation may be described by the rotation about a single axis $\be$ and a single angle $\varphi$.
+Euler's rotation theorem states that any arbitrary 3-axis rotation may be described by the rotation about a single axis $\be$ and a single angle $\varphi$ \cite{eulerFormulaeGeneralesPro1776, Markley:2014, christianFundamentalsSpacecraftOptical2026}.
 Taking the product of these forms the rotation vector $\bphi$, which is a $3 \times 1$ vector pointing in the direction of $\be$ with a magnitude of $\varphi$.
-Thus, we write the rotation vector as
+Thus, the rotation vector is written as

 with kinematics of